saikrishnatbijil/ytVideoDownloader/README.md

 # YtVideoDownloader

-ytVideoDownloader is a YouTube video downloader.It is
+ytVideoDownloader is a YouTube video downloader.